DanielaBWeiss/BeerW-BigData-Project/README.md

   - `meal_flow_last_to_close` - the number of flow steps occurred, between the last item ordered, and till the table order was closed.
 <br />

-**3.Quality Filtering** <br />
+**3. Quality Filtering** <br />
-&nbsp;&nbsp;Run `python quality_filtering` - saves `df_3_text_processed.csv` under the `data` folder.
+Run `python quality_filtering` - saves `df_3_text_processed.csv` under the `data` folder. <br />
-&nbsp;&nbsp;This script reads the previous data, and removes bars that are "untrustworthy", meaning they have data statistics that don't  make sense.
+This script reads the previous data, and removes bars that are "untrustworthy", meaning they have data statistics that don't  make sense.
-&nbsp;&nbsp;Currently, we are only removing specific bars where their maximum guest counts only reach 0 or 1.
+Currently, we are only removing specific bars where their maximum guest counts only reach 0 or 1.